 Again, I can’t stress enough how much this will actually help you.
 You’ll find that you’re no longer reaching for straws when it comes to opportunities & thinking of new content, but knowing exactly what is the right fit to be worth your time and get you excited.

-2. Prioritize Your Full Time Job…Sometimes
+2. Prioritize Your Full Time Job…Most of the Time

 Your full time job is your consistent source of income, so it absolutely comes first.
 If a task or meeting pops up, of course take it over anything else.
 However, when it comes to YOUR priorities and to-do list, sometimes it’s not the #1 priority and that is ok.
 It’s just like your personal life – you balance your mental and physical health, friends/family and other interests.
 This is an added priority that you need to work into the mix.
 Work isn’t everything and your employer should understand that.
 As long as you know that your full-time comes first and you honor those commitments, be flexible with your schedule.
 More on that below!